vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### Advantech WISE-4012

-The Advantech WISE-4012 comes with 4 analog and 4 digital inputs, and also 2 digital outputs.
+The Advantech WISE-4012 comes with the following:
+* 4 analog inputs
+* 4 digital inputs
+* 2 digital outputs

 It supports MQTT, REST API and Modbus access.
-It's meant to be only used with Wifi, so no LAN plug available.
+It's meant to be only used with Wi-Fi, so no LAN plug is available.

 Estimated cost: 160 EUR